ecabanas/joaquin-webapp/docs/future-developments.md

 - Push Notifications: Implement push notifications for key events (e.g., when a partner adds an item to the list).
 - Advanced Budgeting: Allow users to set a monthly budget and track spending against it.
 Add a "Deal Finder" to notify users of good prices.
 - Recipe Integration: A dedicated section for planning weekly meals and automatically generating a grocery list from that plan.
+- **Implement Analytics (GA4 & Clarity):** Integrate Google Analytics for quantitative event tracking (the "what") and Microsoft Clarity for qualitative session recordings and heatmaps (the "why").
+This will enable data-driven product decisions.
+- **User Feedback & Public Roadmap:** Create a simple in-app mechanism (e.g., a "Feedback" button) for users to submit bug reports and feature ideas.
+Consider making a public-facing version of this roadmap to show users what's being worked on.
+- **Implement Pricing Model with Stripe:** Introduce a "Pro" tier to generate revenue.
+This will involve integrating the "Run Payments with Stripe" Firebase Extension to handle subscriptions and conditionally unlocking advanced features based on a user's subscription status in Firestore.

 ---